 Let’s go over some of the important areas.

-(WordPress menu – Settings)
+(WordPress admin menu – Settings)

-(Settings Menu – General Settings Screen)
+(Global Settings – General Settings Section)

-(WordPress Settings – Writing Settings Screen)
+(WordPress Settings – Writing Settings Area)

-As described below the Update Services section,
+As stated in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …